Humanitarian immigration relief

 The Evidence Must Support the Exact Legal Elements.

-There is no universal humanitarian-relief checklist.
-The most useful evidence is the evidence that proves the required facts for the correct remedy.
+There is no single checklist for humanitarian relief.
+The best evidence is the evidence that proves the facts required for your legal option.

 Police and Court Records

-Incident reports, charging records, protective orders, court documents, or agency correspondence.
+Police reports, charging records, protective orders, court papers, or letters from an agency.

 Medical or Psychological Records

-Records or professional evaluations that document physical injuries, trauma, or continuing effects.
+Medical records or professional reports that show injuries, trauma, or lasting effects.

 Statements and Communications